CirroBuild/FrostiDocs/docs/reference/api/ilp/tcp-receiver.md

 line.tcp.commit.interval.fraction=0.2
 ```

-If there is no commit lag set for a table or the fraction is set to 0, the
+If the fraction value is set to `0`, the
-default commit interval of 2 seconds will be used.
+default commit interval of `2` seconds will be used.
 This can be changed in the
 configuration:

 ```shell title="Setting the default commit interval in milliseconds"